 This will take you to the following Settings window, which will take up an extra tab on your browsing session.
-Way at the bottom of this page, you’ll find a link which reads Show advanced settings…, click this to move on:
+Way at the bottom of this page, you’ll find a button which reads Advanced, click this to move on:

-Once the Advanced Settings options open up, you’ll see a section called Privacy, right under Default browser:
+Once the Advanced Settings options open up, you’ll see a section called Privacy and security:

-From here, click on the Content settingss button, shown above.
-That should bring you to the following window, which is where we’ll be handling everything related to Chrome’s cookie settings.
+From here, click on the Content settings button, shown above.
+That should bring you to the following window, which is where we’ll be handling everything related to Chrome’s Cookies settings.

 There are a lot of different settings to work with here, but to start it helps to know exactly which sites have been keeping cookies on you, and how many each one has stored.
-To do this, click on the button that reads All cookies and site data…:
+To do this, click on the button that reads See all cookies and site data:

 The length of the list that pops up will depend on how long you’ve been using your browser at the default cookie setting of Allow local data to be set.